-To the Editor of the Evening Ledger: Sir-In view of the fact that the vote in Virginia makes eleven States that have gone prohibition through the non-partisan influence of women on the votes of men alone, how can the suffragists circulate such ridiculous appeals as they sent out recently?
-Of the nine suffrage States, none is prohibition but Kansas, and it went dry three years before women got the vote there.
-Colorado, Oregon, Washington, and California, suffrage States, all rejected prohibition, and Wyoming, where women have voted 45 years, never voted as much as one county "dry," Can Dr. Anna Howard Shaw or any of the other suffrage leaders tell your newspaper why?
-If only 58 per cent, of the Colorado women had voted against the saloons in 1912, prohibition would have won by more than 6000 votes, without one male ballot in its favor.
-Why didn't the women voters there represent true womanhood as well as the male voters have in male suffrage States?
-Only 4 per cent, of the registered women in the whole city of Chicago voted on September 0.
-Can any same person believe that the other 93 per cent, are represented as well by the female politicians and feminiats as they are by their own husbands, fathers, sons and brothers?
-Why are Denver, Chicago and Frisco "wide open" on Sundays?
-Because the kind of women that want to ape men like such "freedom."
-EDWARD TOAL.
-Arümore, September 28, 1914.
+"Fred," replied the other, "30 per cent, of my prayer was for you.
+If I had prayed for myself I would not feel nearly so happy, not nearly so much at peace with the whole universe as I do now," suffragists circulate such ridiculous appeals as they sent out recently? had voted against the saloons in 1912, prohibition would have won by more than 6000 votes without one male ballot in its favor.
+Why didn't the vomen voters there represent true woman hood as well as the male voters have in male suffrage States?
+Only I per cent, of the registered women in the whole city of Chicago voted on September 9.
+Can any sane person believe that the other % per cent, are represented as well by the fe-male politicians and feminists as they are by why are Denver, Chicago and Frisco "wide open" on Sundays?
+Because the kind of women that want to spe men like such "freedom."
+EDWARD TOAL Ardmore, September 28, 1914.

-HE WANTS SUNDAY AMUSEMENTS To the Editor of the Evening Ledger:
+To the Editor of the Evening Ledger:

-Sir-Knowing nothing whatever about the matter.
+Sir-Knowing nothing whatever about the mat-ter.
 I am, of course, competent to discuss the question of Sunday amusements.
 I realize at the outset that it is wofully wicked to enjoy one day of rest a week.
-I know that seeing a game of baschall between healthy-minded youngsters will send me to eternal demnition.
-I feel, too, that if I were to spend an hour watching moving pictures of world's events I would sizzle n the sheol of past ages.
-And yet, being a brave man, I would willingly take a chance on the hereafter in order that I n light escape a typical Philadelphia Sunday-the dulest, most horrifying day of all the week.
-Fruly, Fd rather work than pass a Sunday in this town.
+I know that seeing a game of basefull between healthy-minded youngsters will send me to cternal demnition.
+I feel, too that if I were to spend an hour watching mov-ing pictures of world's events I would sizzle in the sheel of past ages, And yet, being a brave man, I would willingly take a chance on the hereafter in order that I neight escape a typical Philadelphia Sunday-the dullest, most horrifying day of all the week.
+Truly, I'd rather work than pass a Sunday in this town.
 Is there no happy medium on which the Blue Stockings could meet the same Sundayites and arrange for religious observance until, say, 1 o'clock, and decent, orderly amusements after that hour?
-Or, is this city to remain retroactive and blue-lawy?
-MICHAEL E. PHISTO.
+Or, is this city to remain retroactive MICHAEL E. PHISTO.
 Philadelphia, September 29, 1914.

 WHERE IS THE FRENCH NAVY?

-To the Editor of the Evening Ledger: .Sir-Like many readers, I have been puzzled to pecount for lack of a sea battle in the Euro-pean war.
-We all expected England's great ravy to do something spectacular when Church-ill first gave it sealed orders.
-But so far nothing has happened beyond a few petty engage-ments.
-Germany's fleet is apparently able, by means of the Kiel Canal, to scuttle back and forth from the North Sea, where England walts, to the Baltic, where the Russian navy is not strong enough to do any damage, all this time are the French ships?
-But where Why have not the combined navies of England, France and Russia been able to close up both ends of the canal and cut Germany off from intercourse with Scandanavia, across the Baltic?
+To the Editor of the Evening Ledger:

+Sir-Like many readers, I have been puzzled to account for lack of a sea battle in the Euro pean war.
+We all expected England's great ravy to do something spectacular when Churchill first gave it senied orders.
+But so far nothing has happened beyond a few petty engage ments.
+Germany's fleet is apparently able, by means of the Kiel Canal, to scuttle back and forth from the North Sea, where England walts, to the Baltic, where the Russian navy is not strong enough to do any damage.
+But where all this time are the French ships?
+Why have not the combined navies of England, France and Russia been able to close up both ends of the canal and cut Germany off from intercourse with Scandanavia, across the Baltic?
 WILL BOND.

-Camden, N. J., September 29, 1914.
+Camden, N. J. September 29, 1914.